gitaroktato/healthcheck-patterns/NOTES.md

 *Alerting*
 + Based on the ratio of failed HTTP requests indirectly (passive)
-+ Works for TCP as well!
+- Won't work for TCP!
 - *DELAYING* if the rate drops because a dependent service timing out

 ## Shallow healthcheck